MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/admin/dns/create-dns-records-at-cloudflare.md

-## <a name="add-the-two-srv-records-that-are-required-for-microsoft"></a>Voeg de twee SRV-records toe die nodig zijn voor Microsoft
+## <a name="add-the-two-srv-records-that-are-required-for-microsoft"></a>De twee SRV-records toevoegen die zijn vereist voor Microsoft
 <a name="BKMK_add_SRV"> </a>

 > [!IMPORTANT]